On this page we offer you the best kids boots on the market from Nike, adidas & Puma and rank the top 10 children’s shoes right now in 2024.

 Mercurial Superfly & Vapor Academy

-New to the Kids Mercurials is the ‘Easy On’ setup, pull tabs on the heel and tongue make it effortless to put on the laceless Nike speed boots both on the Pro & Academy Superfly and the Academy Vapors for children.
+New to the Kids Mercurials is the ‘Easy On’ setup, pull tabs on the heel and tongue make it effortless to put on the Nike speed boots both in the laceless Academy Superfly and laced Vapor Academy for children.
+These Jr. level boots are very similar.
+The only noticeable difference is the height of the collar and that the Vapor have laces.

 Nike’s Mercurial poses as one of the highest quality boots on the market, packing an ultra-thin upper offering a barefoot feel when touching and striking the ball.
 Lacing-up in the Superfly or Mercurial allows for younger players to match their heroes.